opencog/learn/run/2-mpg-parsing/README.md

 MPG-Parsing management scripts
 ==============================
+Maximum Planar Graph Parsing.
+The scripts here are almost identical to the MST-parsing scripts; except that they invoke the planar-MST parser, which avoids crossing links.

+TODO: MPG should be made into a configurable parameter in the MST stage, instead of carrying around these duplicate scripts.

 The scripts here are used to automate the ingestion of plain-text UTF-8 files into the second stage, (the MPG-parsing stage) of the